joncrain/joncrain.github.io/resume.md

 - automated the deployment of Windows and Linux virtual machines
 - developed a testing/development server plan to replicate production environments
 - [accidental] DBA for small set of Oracle, PostgreSQL and MSSQL Servers
-- managed 1500+ macOS computers using Autopkg/Munki/MicroMDM
+- managed 1500+ macOS computers using AutoPkg/Munki/MicroMDM
-- initiated/led campus wide Mac users group which has developed intregral plans for Mac management
+- initiated/led campus wide Mac users group which has developed integral plans for Mac management
 - developed the transition plan to DEP/MDM workflow
 - helped coordinate and train team of student workers